Fit to Work Certificate

 Certificate contents

-Note: In most standard employment situations, employers cannot make return to work legally conditional on a medical clearance letter — the expiry of a fit note is generally sufficient.
-However, many employers request one anyway, and for safety-critical roles or occupational health policies, the request is legitimate.
-If your employer’s request feels unreasonable, ACAS offers free advice on your rights at acas.org.uk.
+Note: In most standard employment situations, employers cannot make return to work legally conditional on a medical clearance letter.
+The expiry of a fit note is generally sufficient.
+However, many employers request one regardless, and for safety-critical roles or occupational health policies, the request is legitimate.
+If your employer's request feels unreasonable, ACAS offers free advice on your rights at acas.org.uk.

 Information for Employers